Willie-Huang/Animal-sound-recognition/README.md

 # Animal Sound Recognition

-> A lightweight, noise-tolerant pipeline that classifies animal sounds from short audio clips using log-Mel features and a compact 1D-CNN.
-Supports microphone inference with automatic dataset fallback when PyAudio is unavailable.
+> A progressively enhanced, noise-tolerant pipeline that classifies animal sounds from short audio clips using log-Mel features and a family of CNN and Transformer models.
+The project begins with a **1D-CNN baseline (~45% accuracy)** and advances to **Transformer and SimCLR-based architectures (~74% accuracy)**.
+Supports microphone inference with dataset fallback when PyAudio is unavailable.

 ---